IB Economics Economic development

 Describe over specialisation on a narrow range of products.

-•Rises in these prices of these commodities will be beneficial, increasing their rate of economic growth
+•Rises in these prices of these commodities will be beneficial, increasing rate of economic growth

 •revenues could be used to finance education, health and infrastructure offsetting positive cycle in terms of development and future growth